 Rainforest Alliance Certification ensures the environment and wildlife are protected, coffee is harvested and processed responsibly, and workers receive decent wages and improved living conditions including access to education, medical care, and clean water.

 Yes, you can easily make gourmet hot cocoa with your Keurig® brewer.
-Hot cocoa K-Cup® packs are available by Green Mountain Coffee® and Café Escapes®.
-Hot cocoa K-Cup® packs are designed to be brewed on the 8 oz (250 ml) setting.
+Hot cocoa K-Cup® pods are available by Green Mountain Coffee® and Café Escapes®.
+Hot cocoa K-Cup® pods are designed to be brewed on the 8 oz (250 ml) setting.
 The smaller brew size setting may result in a significant percentage of un-dissolved powder and a "weaker" hot cocoa beverage.

 Yes, we are embarking on the first steps of our journey to making all K-Cup® pods recyclable.
 Initial variety of of recyclable K-Cup® pods is now available since mid-July, exclusively online on Keurig.ca and through our Business Solutions channel.
 To learn more, click here